Committee Charters and Composition

 PURPOSE OF COMMITTEE

-The Committee (1) reviews and approves the strategy and design of the Company’s compensation systems, (2) makes recommendations to the Board of Directors with respect to incentive compensation and equity-based plans, (3) approves awards of base and incentive compensation and grants under the Company’s equity-based plans to ensure alignment with the Company’s objectives and (4) monitors the financial effect on the Company.
+The Committee (1) reviews and approves the strategy and design of the Company’s compensation systems for executive officers and non-employee directors, (2) makes recommendations to the Board of Directors with respect to incentive compensation and equity-based plans that are subject to board approval, (3) approves base salary, incentive compensation opportunity awards and grants under the Company’s equity-based plans to Company's executive officers to ensure alignment with the Company’s objectives and (4) monitors the financial effect of these practices on the Company.

 The Compensation Committee discharges the Board’s responsibilities relating to compensation of the Company’s executive officers and evaluates and recommends to the Board appropriate compensation for Company non-employee Directors.
 The Committee has sole authority from the Board of Directors for the appointment, compensation and oversight of the Compensation Committee’s independent consultants.